-Today and 5 years of work later, that dream is now a vision.
+Today that dream is now a vision.
 It is clear what needs to happen in order to make it work, who I need to build relationships with, why and when.
 Although there is still a large amount of discovery, planning and acting to do to make it all work beautifully, I am doing what I want to do with my life and it is coming together now.

-So what’s the difference between now and then, other than one meeting and 1,826 days and counting?
+So what’s the difference between now and then?

 Love, care, belief, understanding, validation, encouragement, reassurance, motivation and a million other feelings I’m still learning to describe.
 These are the feelings that I was left with after meeting someone who extended themselves enough to meet me halfway.
 To bracket any disbelief he may have had and to listen; to give me psychological air, to put himself in my shoes and see the world as I see it, to literally ’step into my world’.
 When someone does that for you they give you permission to be yourself and drop the defences you hold up against the world, against the cynicism and cutting remarks that others throw at you because they are too scared to believe in themselves as you are doing.
 That is what cynics do, because they are too insecure in themselves to even be in your presence when you are leading yourself well and working towards a vision that you believe in.